pingcap/tispark/integtest/README.md

 ## How to do Integration Test
 It requires both TiDB and Spark present.
-It will run Spark SQL and compare result with TiDB.
+It comples Spark SQL's result against TiDB's.
+If results are differnet, then it indicates there are something wrong in both side.
+It is highly possible that `TiKV-Java-Client` do something wrong.
+Detecting inconsistent behavior with TiDB is the purpose of this integration test.

 User might attach to an existing database with existing data for testing or dump test data and schema via this tool to create testcases as well.
 Put config.properties into Spark's conf path
 Test cases will be searched recursively.
 DDL files is for recreate test table; SQL is for test script run for both sides.
 Data file is for loading test data.